vivien/i3blocks-contrib/volume-pipewire/README.md

 This is a fork of the block volume-pulseaudio, that supports pipewire, pulseaudio, and alsa.
 This is achieved by using the tool pactl instead of pacmd.
-So hopefuly this should be the future of this block.
+So hopefully this should be the future of this block.

 # volume-pipewire